facebook/create-react-app/docusaurus/docs/adding-a-stylesheet.md

 ---
 id: adding-a-stylesheet
-title: Adding a Stylesheet
+title: Adding A Stylesheet
-sidebar_label: Adding stylesheets
+sidebar_label: Adding Stylesheets
 ---

 This project setup uses [Webpack](https://webpack.js.org/) for handling all assets.
 Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**: